iridl/iridl.github.io/docsrc/admin/overview.md

-(architecture)=
+(overview)=
-# Architecture
+# Overview

 This section gives an overview of the components of the Data Library system.

+(infrastructure)=
 ## Infrastructure

 The Data Library ansible playbook currently targets CentOS 7.
 IRI does not test or support the software on other platforms.
 Plans to migrate to CentOS 8 have been abandoned because Red Hat has ended support for it prematurely.
-Support for CentOS 7 is scheduled to continue through June 2024; we are currently evaluating options for the successor to this platform.
+Support for CentOS 7 is scheduled to continue through June 2024; If you have thoughts about what we should target as the next platform after CentOS 7, please communicate them to [help@iri.columbia.edu](mailto:help@iri.columbia.edu).

 The Data Library services run under Docker, using docker-compose.
 Most services log to stdout, which the Docker daemon forwards to journald.

+## Configuration management using ansible

+Installation and configuration of the Data Library software is automated using [ansible](https://docs.ansible.com/ansible_community.html), a configuration management tool.
+Automating the installation and configuration process has the following advantages over doing it by hand:
+* Convenience: an automated installation process makes setting up a new Data Library site quicker.
+* Repeatability: having relevant system configuration details documented in executable form makes it easier to reproduce the same configuration on another server, *e.g.* after a hardware failure or upgrade.

+The above advantages could be achieved by automating the installation process with a shell script, but using ansible instead of a shell script brings further advantages.
+The same ansible "playbook" (configuration management script) that performs the initial software installation can also be used subsequently to manage the server's configuration.
+* When the server configuration needs to change, those changes can be described in the playbook and checked into version control, so there is a record of what was changed and when.
+Running the playbook then applies the changes to the server.
+* An ansible playbook can be run in "check mode".
+In this mode, the playbook makes no changes, but merely reports any differences between the server's configuration and the desired state.
+Knowing what changes the tool will make before it makes them gives the administrator more confidence in the tool and helps avoid some kinds of configuration errors.

 ## Software components